-A variety of methods will be used, such as: research papers, asynchronous and synchronous discussions (chat/forum", online quizzes and exams, posting to online website and email communications.
+A variety of methods will be used, such as: research papers, asynchronous and synchronous (chat/forum) discussions, online quizzes and exams, posting to online website and email communications using the districts approved learning management system.

 VII.
 Methods of Delivery

 Check those delivery methods for which, this course has been separately approved by the Curriculum/Academic Standards Committee.